-10. A personal interview and/or additional information as requested by the Admission director and program chairs.
+9. A personal interview and/or additional information as requested by the Admission director and program chairs.
+There will be no credit given for work experience.

 Three-Year Cohort

 Applicants seeking admission to the Part-Time Advanced Standing Program must meet all the following admission requirements: